Rolling Grants

 Who is eligible to apply?

 University of Pennsylvania faculty (standing and non-standing), staff, departments, programs, and centers are eligible to apply for Sachs Program Rolling Grants.
-Students and student groups are not eligible to apply in this category.
-Rolling Grants are subject to the discretion of Sachs Program staff and availability of funds.

 What is the timeline for this opportunity?